hi-matthew/personal-site/src/prose/dns-witchcraft.md

 As you begin to near aisle seven, you notice that there are actually four aisle sevens: 7.1, 7.2, 7.3 and 7.4.
 You see the store manager and you ask her which aisle seven shelves chef knives.
 She tells you 7.3.
 You go to aisle 7.3, grab the chef knife your friend wants and head back to where your friend is waiting to give him the knife.

-That is how DNS works in it’s most rudimentary form: through a series of inquiries.
+That is how DNS works in its most rudimentary form: through a series of inquiries.

 To gain a more precise understanding of how DNS takes place in the digital world, we’ll first need to review some of DNS’ anatomical parts.